 The Limit parameter lets you set up the miter limit.
 It defines the appearance of thick strokes in sharp corners.
 This parameter has no effect with rounded or clipped corners, as well as when Align is set to the right option.

-Notice that by setting certain limit, we can either clip spikes, or let them be as long as they can at the given angle and thickness.
+Notice that, by setting certain limits, we can either clip spikes or let them be as long as they can at the given angle and thickness.

 Let's take a closer look at one of the spikes.
 The path was selected to be able to see its location in relation to the stroke.

 With higher limits, spikes at corners can go far beyond the area outlined by the path (compare images above).
-This is one of reasons why you might want to set some limit.
+This is one of the reasons you might want to set some limits.

 Clipping takes into account the stroke width and the angle.
-The wider the stroke or the smaller the angle, the sooner the corner will be clipped at the same level of Limit.
+The wider the stroke or the smaller the angle, the quicker the corner will be clipped at the same level of Limit.
 In the zoomed in image, the angle of the outer corner is smaller than the inner one.
 This is why the outer corner was clipped, but the inner one wasn't.

 The Align options let you align a stroke to the center of the path, or outside or inside of the shape.
 Notice that the alignment options can work only with closed paths.